holmgr/gemini/README.md

 ### Prerequisites

-To start developing or running the project you will need to install Rust nightly, preferably using the Rustup tool
+To start developing or running the project you will need to install Rust stable, preferably using the Rustup tool

 ```
-rustup install nightly
+rustup install stable
 ```

 ### Installing